Dunkin’ Old Fashioned Donut

 • Zero trans fat

-Dietary Guidelines for Americans, set by the Department of Health and Human Services, suggest limiting calories from saturated fat to less than 10% of total calories.
+Recommendations in Dietary Guidelines for Americans, state Americans should limit calories from saturated fat to less than 10% of total calories.

 Display of Old Fashioned donuts at Dunkin' Donuts.